hhristoff/ST3-Redmine/readme.markdown

 Overview
 --------
 View your assigned redmine issues in the quick panel, and opens your selection in a web browser.
+This plugin is [Sublime-Text-Redmine-Plugin] by [blakeanderson], reworked for ST3

 Installation
 ------------